nerdbeere/open-paf-data/README.md

 An approach to gather and analyze data (news, search results, social behavior) about Pfaffenhofen a. d.
 Ilm.
 The data should then be accessible via a generic json api (not implemented yet).

+## Why?

+> If the mountain won't come to Muhammad, Muhammad must go to the mountain.

+There is a lot of data out there regarding the county *Pfaffenhofen a. d.
+Ilm* but it's scattered and most of the are data is not available in a generic format.

 ## Implemented Features

 * Gather and generalize data from different sources